 2. open a bank account as early as possible, so you can have a proper bank statement for over 6 months! its not about the amount, but how you save/spend money.

 Travel experience in Schengen zone

-its better to fly in from the country which you got your visa! it will be less headache regarding questioning, and better for your future travels to get trusted by that embassy to give longer periods of visas!
+its better to fly in/out from the country which you got your visa! it will be less headache regarding questioning, and better for your future travels to get trusted by that embassy to give longer periods of visas!

 remember, a visa is not a guarantee to enter the schengen zone, its the final decision of the immigration officer!

 1. work support letter, including salary, full name. passport number, position.

 2. colorful copy of passport bio page and former Schengen visas (if available, with entry/exit stamp)

 3. bank statement letter for the past 6 months (or 3 months, depends on the embassy).